Fraud Management

 To protect your organization from fraudulent activity, Blackbaud Merchant Services uses several risk-mitigating measures.

-Admins can configure fraud management settings within the Blackbaud Merchant Services Web Portal.
+Tip: Admins can configure some fraud management settings from Settings, Account configurations in the Blackbaud Merchant Services Web Portal.
 For more information, see Manage Account Configurations.

 Note: Solutions that use new checkout (such as Blackbaud Donation Forms, Luminate Online, and Raiser's Edge NXT) follow industry best practice settings for AVS levels, CSC levels, and supported card types.
 As a result, new checkout overrides these settings you configure in the web portal.
 This practice reduces fraud risk while increasing payment acceptance rates for your organization.

 The CSC or Card Verification Value (CVV or CVV2) is a three- or four-digit number printed on the credit card.
-Requiring the CSC helps ensure that the card details are accurate and that the person entering them has physical access to the card.
+It helps ensure card details are accurate and that the person entering them has physical access to the card.

-Tip: Find the Visa, Mastercard, and Discover CSC in the signature area on the back of the credit card.
-Find the American Express four-digit CSC imprinted on the front of the card.
+Tip: The Visa, Mastercard, and Discover CSC appears in the signature area on the back of the credit card.
+The American Express four-digit CSC is imprinted on the front of the card.

-The CSC check occurs before the payment is processed.
+The CSC check occurs before a payment processes.
 Possible levels include:

-Used in the United States, United Kingdom, and Canada, AVS matches the cardholder’s credit card billing address with the address on file at the credit card company.
+In the United States, United Kingdom, and Canada, AVS matches the cardholder’s billing address with the address on file at the credit card company.

 The AVS check completes before the transaction processes.
 Possible levels include: